lalohuerta/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 Chart "Outcome based on goal" is not the same as the online challenge.
 Had a jumpstart session on Thursday but appearently was not my session, 	meanwhile I will let the chart as it appeared, on Friday I will have a tutoring session and I will ask there.
+The results of this written report are based on the information obtained whithin this calculations.

 ## Results